RedPitaya/RedPitaya/doc/appsFeatures/marketplace/marketplace.rst

 Please note that the contributed applications are not supplied and tested by the Red Pitaya team.
 However, we are constantly in contact with the application developers and we strive to make these applications work in the best possible way.
 What do I need to use the Marketplace?
-To use the Red Pitaya STEMlab Marketplace only one version of the Red Pitaya STEM board is needed (STEM 125-10 or STEM 125-14).
+To use the Red Pitaya Marketplace only one version of the Red Pitaya STEM board is needed (STEM 125-10 or STEM 125-14).
 Some applications may require additional hardware/software.
 For additional guidance and information get in touch with the